qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

     See qx.util.DynamicScriptLoader\_ for full details.

-5. Add the new %{qooxdoo} library to your main application's configuration.
+5. Add the new qooxdoo library to your main application's configuration.
 In its *config.json*, add under the *jobs* key

         "libraries" : {
           "library" : [